 Think “ad awareness” not “banner blindness”

-At eyeo we take a different approach.
-That’s why we support the Acceptable Ads standard.
+At Acceptable Ads we take a different approach.
+That’s why we support the Acceptable Ads Standard.

 And, maybe most significantly, this also tells us that over 200 million online users are in no way ‘“banner blind.”
 Instead, they’re most likely simply tired of being bombarded with invasive advertising formats.